-100th birthdays are no longer rare.
+Living to be 100 is no longer rare.
 On average, women now live to be 80 years old.
 We are learning how to take better care of ourselves.
 We try to prevent problems whenever we can.
 You can take an active role in your health:

 - " Eat right, move more

+- " Get annual checkups

 - " Resist health risks such as smoking or drinking alcohol

+- " Be involved in your health care

 - " Be emotionally healthy

-- " Get annual checkups

-- " Be involved in your health care

 - " Stay informed